vimlinuz/wallpaper-archive/README.md

-# Wallpaper Archive for Hyprland
+# Wallpaper Archive for Hyprland (wallpaper-archive)

 A collection of wallpapers optimized for Hyprland window manager environments.
 These backgrounds complement Hyprland's dynamic tiling and modern aesthetics while enhancing the overall desktop experience.